Artificial photosynthesis: Photobiological production of fuels

+Another area of research within artificial photosynthesis is the selection and manipulation of photosynthetic microorganisms, namely green microalgae and cyanobacteria, for the production of solar fuels.
+Many strains produce hydrogen naturally.
+Algae biofuels such as butanol and methanol have been produced at various scales.
+This method has benefited from the development of synthetic biology, Diverse biofuels have been developed, e.g., acetic acid from carbon dioxide using "cyborg bacteria".

+Some solar cells are capable of splitting water into oxygen and hydrogen, approximately ten times more efficient than natural photosynthesis.
+Sun Catalytix, the startup based on the artificial leaf, stated that it will not be scaling up the prototype as the device offers few savings over other ways to make hydrogen from sunlight.

 Some photoautotrophic microorganisms can, under certain conditions, produce hydrogen.
 Nitrogen-fixing microorganisms, such as filamentous cyanobacteria, possess the enzyme nitrogenase, responsible for conversion of atmospheric N2 into ammonia; molecular hydrogen is a byproduct of this reaction, and is many times not released by the microorganism, but rather taken up by a hydrogen-oxidizing (uptake) hydrogenase.
 One way of forcing these organisms to produce hydrogen is then to annihilate uptake hydrogenase activity.
 This has been done on a strain of Nostoc punctiforme: one of the structural genes of the NiFe uptake hydrogenase was inactivated by insertional mutagenesis, and the mutant strain showed hydrogen evolution under illumination.

 Many of these photoautotrophs also have bidirectional hydrogenases, which can produce hydrogen under certain conditions.
 However, other energy-demanding metabolic pathways can compete with the necessary electrons for proton reduction, decreasing the efficiency of the overall process; also, these hydrogenases are very sensitive to oxygen.

 Several carbon-based biofuels have also been produced using cyanobacteria, such as 1-butanol.

 Synthetic biology techniques are predicted to be useful for this topic.
 Microbiological and enzymatic engineering have the potential of improving enzyme efficiency and robustness, as well as constructing new biofuel-producing metabolic pathways in photoautotrophs that previously lack them, or improving on the existing ones.
 Another topic being developed is the optimization of photobioreactors for commercial application.